Keonity/CPSC-354-Report/FinalProject/README.md

 - Adding simple integration of constants and variables to the calculator
 - A CLI-specific implementation of the calculator.
 - Full webpage integration
+- Added definite integral evaluation to the calculator (Alternative for integrating functions)

 I have yet to implement or find an alternative for the following:

 - Adding an assignment feature to the calculator that extends beyond the scope of one eval() function.
-- Adding integration of functions to the calculator
+- Adding full integration of functions to the calculator

 ## PROJECT OVERVIEW